skywaLKer518/A-Recsys/README.md

 }

 ## Feedback
-Please let us know your comments and suggestions.
-Thanks!
+Your comments and suggestions are more than welcome!
+We really appreciate that!

 Kuan Liu kuanl@usc.edu
 Xing Shi xingshi@usc.edu